 Boatloads of cash continue to flow into the startup ecosystem as we saw $409,789,880 raised last week by 76 new startup companies.
 When you’re a startup business, there is a lot that goes into taking this from it being an idea, to now a reality.
 One important tip that any startup could take away is the idea of planning.
 With creating something as simple as a strategy development plan, you can clearly identify your goal for your business and come up with ways in which you can achieve them.
 It isn’t going to be easy, just like many things, but at least having some sort of plan can give you some guidance.
 Whilst you are planning, you need to be constantly thinking about how you will be able to manage all the workload.
 Will it be too much or can you do more?
 If you think that more needs to be done, but you physically cannot do it yourself, then maybe you need to get a little bit of extra help.
 For example, when it comes to things like managing your employees, you might find it easier to hire a PEO company like the ones found on retireat21.com?
 Or perhaps you’ll be able to work fine by yourself.
 Whatever you decide, you need to make sure that you can do it, which is why having a plan is a great way of guarantee this.

 New companies need a presence online and as always we look at the naming and domaining choices these companies make during the startup phase of their journey.
-This is why many companies decide to work with professional web design companies similar to MadeSimpleMedia (https://www.madesimplemedia.co.uk/) to efficiently start their journey.
-A .com domain name remains the top choice with 76% of companies on this week’s list.
+This is why many startup businesses decide to work with professional web design companies similar to MadeSimpleMedia (https://www.madesimplemedia.co.uk/) to efficiently start their journey.
+Other startup business owners may be able to design their own website, depending on the skills they possess.
+Storybrand website examples are very useful for those who are designing their own site.
+In terms of domains, a .com domain name remains the top choice with 76% of companies on this week’s list.
 This is followed by the ccTLDs with more than 15% of the pie.
 This week we saw not one, not two but a whopping three brave startups that launched with one of the new Gs.

 Photo finding software Waldo can be found on Waldo.photos, search App Zeoz which uses Zeoz.company and then there’s Mystate, – an app that let’s you know your contact is on a call or not before you dial – which chose to have their website on Mystate.cool.